 Essential structural regulations:

-- Corporations need to feature a minimum of three directors if the amount of investors is not less.
+- Corporations need to feature a minimum of three directors if the number of investors is not less.

 - The compulsory posts are chief executive, administrative officer, and financial custodian (one person may perform all roles).